septi0/usbackup/README.md

 - `backup_files.mode` - backup mode to be used when performing the files backup.
 Must be one of: incremental, full, archive **Note!** Archive mode is only available for local backups for now (backup_files.remote is incompatible with backup_files.mode=archive)
 - `backup_mysql` - mysql hosts to be backed up
-- `backup_mysql.defaults_file` - mysql credentials to be used when performing the backup
+- `backup_mysql.credentials_file` - mysql credentials to be used when performing the backup
+- `backup_postgresql` - postgresql hosts to be backed up
+- `backup_postgresql.credentials_file` - postgresql credentials to be used when performing the backup
 - `backup_openwrt` - openwrt hosts to be backed up
+- `backup_truenas` - truenas hosts to be backed up (config files)
 - `pre_backup_cmd` - command to be executed before the backup is started
 - `post_backup_cmd` - command to be executed after the backup is finished (regardless of the result)